poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 >*After installing a PKI and OpenVPN manually on a Raspberry Pi 4 (and that's a lot of commands), I've been wanting a more flexible way to install/remove/update stuff on it - particularly because I hate having apps installed directly on the OS, and the thought of needing to reinstall and configure everything should I need to replace/upgrade the hardware.
 Enter **containers**: a packaged system/app I can deploy with 1 action/no install, and when it stops, it (almost) doesn't leave anything to clean up.

-> But what if I want to run more things? and being resilient to the raspberry/sd card dying?
+> But what if I want to run more things? and being resilient to the raspberry or sd card dying?
 That'd be fun to have a cluster of Raspberry Pi... which led me to find the Turing Pi 2 cluster board.
 And as I researched what people usually deploy on Raspberry clusters, I kept seeing the Home Assistant logo...*

 >*So I looked at it up close and started running a Home Assistant instance.
 While waiting for the Turing Pi 2 to release, I thought I would run the containers directly on my desktop using Docker Compose.
 And if I did it right, I would "just" have to move my containers to the new hardware once ready, right?... well, not that simple unfortunately...*